qizhenkang/myLeetCode/README.md

 ## Statistics

-My statistics are showed here.
+The statistics are showed here.

 ![Figure of Hourly Distribution](.//image//HourlyDistribution.jpg)